RondinellyMorais/Fraud-Detection-Model/README.md

  |2.444.995.806   |977.666.022     |1.467.329.784   |

 ## 8. Conclusion.
-Based on exploratory data analysis and machine learning models, we can reach the following conclusions about business strategyod Blocked Fraud Company </p>
+Based on exploratory data analysis and machine learning models, we can reach the following conclusions about business strategyod Blocked Fraud Company. </p>
 * The model with best peformance was **CatBoostClassifier**.
 * the ROC-AUC metric shows that this model has a reliability around **98%**.
 * Using  **CatBoostClassifier** model to classific all fraud records we get **3.059.036.770** of profit in local currency.
 * The profit spect is the around **3.010.153.469** in local currency.
-*  In case the model not be better then the random predictions, we expect that Blocked Fraud Company will have a loss of about **5.416.798.230** in local currency.
+*  In case the model not be better then the random predictions, we expect that Blocked Fraud Company will have a loss of about **5.416.798.230** in local currency.</p>
+**We simulate the detection of fraudulent transactions by selecting dataset features through a simple application, link below.**

 ## 9. Lessons Learned.
 The main points learned in this task were: